What They Accept and Why It Matters

 Typically, collections for household medicine accept unwanted or expired medicine, including both prescription and over-the-counter medicine.
-These collections are beneficial because:
+There are numerous benefits to these collections:

-- Collections help educate the general public about the environmental impact of improper medicine disposal;
+• Collections raise awareness about the environmental impact of improper medicine disposal.

 There is an ever-growing interest and need for environmentally conscious and legal disposal of unwanted medicines.